danosb/psi_influence/README.md

 ## Setup

 Setup is very straightforward.
-First you'll need to update the API key in the Python file.
+First you'll need to update the API key in line 82 of main.py.
 These are available at https://quantumnumbers.anu.edu.au/api-key.
 They provide 100 free calls per month.
 From there simply install any required packages, download included assets (e.g. images, sound), and run the Python file.